9 Common Dog Dental Problems: Symptoms & More [Vet-Approved]

 Curious about the most common dog dental problems that a pup can sustain?
 Here at Sploot Veterinary Care, we encounter and treat numerous dog dental issues regularly.
 On this list, we cover the most common dog dental problems that we see in our veterinary clinic.

 We encourage pet parents to maintain a consistent dog dental care routine to boost their pup’s quality (and length) of life.
-In addition, watch out for the following common dog dental problems and their distinctive signs.
+In addition, watch out for the common signs of dog dental problems.

 Behavioral Signs of Dental Problems in Dogs: